SonyResearch/OpenVocabularySELD/README.md

 wget -P ./data_fsd50k_tau-srir/model_monitor/20251029062140_154940/ https://zenodo.org/records/17481905/files/params_swa_20251029062140_154940_0040000.pth
 ```

-Example data are already set in this repository.
+Example data are already set in `data_inference/example/`.
-`data_inference/example/fold3_room6_mix001_157to172sec.wav` is an FOA audio file containing speech, acoustic guitar, and piano.
+The FOA audio file contains speech, acoustic guitar, and piano.
-`data_inference/example/fold3_room6_mix001_157to172sec.txt` is a text file for the target categories used in this inference example.
+The text file includes the target categories used in this inference example.

 ### Inference example
 After the preparation, you can run the script below.